 Are you a highly innovative, ambitious and passionate small- or medium-sized business with global ambitions?
 Are you looking for excellent business resources and mentorship - and substantial funding wouldn’t hurt either?

 As part of the Horizon 2020 programme, the European Commission is hand-picking potentially disruptive businesses to invest and support as part of the SME Instrument.
-Your business could receive up to €2.5 million in funding, and world-class business coaching.
+Your business could receive up to €2.5 million in funding, world-class business coaching and business acceleration services.

 Who should apply?